Prompt-Based Monte-Carlo Tree Search for Goal-Oriented Dialogue Policy Planning: Method

-In a typical MDP game like Go, employing (closed-loop) MCTS to plan for the next move/action $a$ has seen much success \cite{alphago,alphago-zero}.
+In a typical MDP game like Go, much success has been achieved by employing closed-loop MCTS to plan for the next move/action $a$ \cite{alphago,alphago-zero}.
+In general, MCTS algorithms improve the actions proposed by an original policy model $\pi_\theta$ by building a search tree that contain simulated outcomes of many potentially high-rewarding actions, and returning the best action according to the simulation/evaluation results.
+Specifically, MCTS repeatedly 1) explores a new action or exploits a successful action $a$ proposed by $\pi_\theta$ in a state $s$; 2) simulates the action outcome $s' \gets \mathcal{P}(s,a)$; 3) evaluates the action's quality; and 4) updates its estimate $Q(s,a)$ for that action.
+At the end of the search, MCTS produces probabilities $\pi \propto N(s,a)^{1 / \tau}$ for playing each action using the exponentiated visit count, which usually suggests much stronger moves than using the raw policy $\pi_\theta$ \cite{howard1960dynamic,sutton2018reinforcement,alphago-zero}.

 However, in simulating \emph{dialogue} interactions during tree search, generating a slightly improbable system or user response for state $s'$ and storing it in a search tree could lead to a large compounding error for the rest of the subtree from $s'$ (\citet{mcts-ddu}).
+This is because the state space representing all possible responses is large, and dialogue responses are diverse.
+This makes it difficult to accurately simulate the most probable next dialogue state $s'$ given an $(s,a)$ pair from the previous turn.
 We thus treat dialogue policy planning as a stochastic MDP, where the simulated next state $s'\gets \mathcal{P}(s,a)$ is drawn from a large unknown distribution and might not be representative of the most probable $s'$ \cite{open-loop}.
+Unlike previous usages of (closed-loop) MCTS for dialogue which consider a deterministic transition \cite{mcts-ddu,topic-pred-MCTS}, this formulation requires potentially different $s'$ to be returned given the same dialogue context $s$ and system action $a$.